 Respiratory infections can make us cough.
-Most of the time those infections are causes by viruses, such as the common cold.
+Most of the time, those infections are caused by viruses, such as the common cold.
 Those infections do not require antibiotics.
 In a minority of cases, bacteria can cause infections.
 If that is the case, your doctor will evaluate when and which antibiotics you need.

 4. Is my cough contagious?